mozilla/mig/doc/concepts.rst

 At the moment, MIG does not provide a strong mechanism to authenticate agents.
-It is a work in progress, but for now agents are whitelisted in the scheduler using the hostname that are advertised in the heartbeat messages.
-While easy to spoof, it provides a basic filtering mechanism.
+It is a work in progress, but for now agents are whitelisted in the scheduler using the queuelocs that are advertised in the heartbeat messages.
+Spoofing the queueloc string is difficult, because it contains a random value that is specific to an endpoint.
+An attacker would need access to the random value in order to spoof an agent's identity.
+This method provides a basic access control mechanism.
 The long term goal is to allow the scheduler to call an external database to authorize agents.
 In AWS, the scheduler could call the AWS API to verify that a given agent does indeed exist in the infrastructure.
 In a traditional datacenter, this could be an inventory database.

 Limit data extraction to a minimum
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~